julien/generator-phaser/README.md

 **TODO**

 + Add Grunt tasks for "mobile" deployment
-  - see Denis' shell & debug tasks in Gruntfile.coffee for Tizen in previous releases
+  - See Denis' shell & debug tasks in Gruntfile.coffee for Tizen in previous releases
+  - Add Grunt task for [CocoonJS](https://www.ludei.com/cocoonjs/)
-  - Add Grunt task for CocoonJS
+  - Add Grunt task for [Ejecta](https://github.com/phoboslab/Ejecta) (will it blend)?

 + Think about a task to update Phaser
-  - bower/git submodule?  (repo is quite big)
+  - bower or git submodule?
+(Phaser repo is quite big)
-  - curl? (grap raw phaser.js file from github ...)
+  - curl? (grab raw phaser.js file from github ...)

 **CREDITS**